zatch10/Week_04/README.md

 React's speed involves the virtual DOM.
 In addition, the library supports custom elements called Components, which allows for more modular, reusable code.

-# WHat is the DOM ?
+# What is the DOM ?
 The Document Object Model is a programming interface for HTML.
 It represents a document as nodes and objects, allowing you to manipulate them using Javascript.
 To manipulate it, you would do something like this
 ```Javascript